-66-4.3.
+66-4.4.
 Penalties.

-(a) A violation of any provision of this Subpart shall be subject to penalties in accordance with sections 12 and 12-b of the Public Health Law.

-(b) For adult care facilities, failure to arrange for the vaccination of every facility resident and personnel as set forth in section 66-4.3 of this Part constitutes a "failure in systemic practices and procedures" under Social Services Law 460-d(7)(b)(2)(iii) and pursuant to 18 NYCRR 486.5(a)(4)(v).

-(c) In addition to any monetary penalties or referral for criminal investigation to appropriate entities, the Department shall be empowered to immediately take custody and control of such vaccine at a nursing home and re-allocate to another provider.
+- (a) A violation of any provision of this Subpart is subject to all civil and criminal penalties provided for by law.
+To the extent any Executive Order is inconsistent with the penalties prescribed herein, the penalties in the Executive Order shall apply. - (b) All other violations of this Subpart shall be subject to penalties in accordance with sections 12 and 12-b of the Public Health Law. - (c) For adult care facilities, failure to arrange for the vaccination of every facility resident and personnel as set forth in section 66-4.3 of this Part constitutes a "failure in systemic practices and procedures" under Social Services Law 460-d(7)(b)(2)(iii) and pursuant to 18 NYCRR 486.5(a)(4)(v). - (d) In addition to any monetary penalties or referral for criminal investigation to appropriate entities, the Department shall be empowered to immediately take custody and control of such vaccine at a nursing home and re-allocate in accordance with the State's Vaccination Plan.